redwoodjs/redwood/docs/docs/testing.md

 However, there are some situations where you as the user may want additional control regarding when the database is setup and torn down.

 The `describeScenario` function is utilized to run a sequence of multiple tests within a single database setup and tear-down.
-T

 ```
 describeScenario<StandardScenario>('contacts', (getScenario) => {